 Eventually, even just changing her out of the Pull-Up was a struggle.
 It was horrible and I wondered if we’d ever get the potty figured out.
-Bribes, charts, everything I could think of failed, and a big part of it was because the Pull-Ups made the potty a problem (I have to stop playing and sit down and be bored) instead of a solution (to a wet bum).
+Bribes, charts, everything I could think of failed, and a big part of it was because the Pull-Ups made the potty a problem.
+My daughter no longer wanted to stop playing and sit down and be bored, whereas before a diaper change was a solution (to a wet bum).

 Once I put her in proper (cloth) training pants, guess what happened; she felt wet when she peed that’s what finally helped her work out her body’s signals.
 Hallelujah!

-I feel so stupid every time I think of the hundreds of dollars we burned on Pull-Ups that now sit in a landfill somewhere polluting the ground water all so we could have an even harder time potty training.
+I feel so stupid every time I think of the hundreds of dollars we burned on Pull-Ups that now sit in a landfill somewhere polluting the groundwater all so we could have an even harder time potty training.
 I knew better.

-I love my daughter more than, well, anything, and I work hard to help her assert her own needs where appropriate, and make sure I validate her feelings even when I have to stop her acting on them.
+I love my daughter more than, well, anything, and I work hard to help her assert her own needs where appropriate and make sure I validate her feelings even when I have to stop her acting on them.
 Despite all of that, I still let potty training become a power struggle more times than I’d like to admit.